Language transfer: Acceleration and deceleration

 The theories of acceleration and deceleration are bilingual child language acquisition theories based on the known norms of monolingual acquisition.
 These theories come from comparisons of bilingual children's acquisition to that of their monolingual peers of similar backgrounds.

 Acceleration is a process similar to that of bootstrapping, where a child acquiring language uses knowledge and skills from one language to aid in, and speed up their acquisition of the other language.

 Deceleration is a process in which a child experiences negative effects (more mistakes and slower language learning) on their language acquisition due to interference from their other language.

-Literacy Development
+Literacy development

-Language transfer is often referred to as cross-language transfer, which is the ability to use skills acquired in one language and to use those skills to facilitate learning of a new language.
+Language transfer is often referred to as cross-language transfer, the ability to use skills acquired in one language and to use those skills to facilitate learning of a new language.
 Cross-language transfer has been researched and analyzed by many scholars over the years, but the focus on cross-language transfer in literacy research expanded in the 1990s.
-It is a topic that has been gaining lots of interest from scholars due to the increasing amount of bilingual and multilingual people, especially students, around the world.
+It is a topic that has been gaining lots of interest from scholars due to the increasing number of bilingual and multilingual people, especially students, around the world.
 In the USA alone, English Language Learners (ELL) account for over 10% of the students enrolled in public schools.